-Google Glass app store to roll out in 2014Alex Wagner - Deputy Managing Editor, News Desk
+Google Glass app store to roll out in 2014Alex Wagner - Editorial Director of News and Content

 Anyone lucky enough to have their own Google Glass unit already has access to a handful of apps for the headgear, including software from the New York Times and Twitter.
 It looks like Glass wearers will have to endure a bit of more of a wait for a dedicated application store, though, as Google has revealed that it plans to launch an app storefront when Glass launches to the public in 2014.